 Who we are?

 At present, non-religious people are not effectively provided pastoral support in UK institutional and community settings.
 We are a network of trained and accredited non-religious pastoral carers, who are there to meet that gap in provision and support people at some of the most challenging times in people’s lives.
-We ensure the highest standards from our members, by sustaining a mutually supportive community of practice.
+We ensure the highest standards from our practitioners, by sustaining a mutually supportive community of practice.
 We also promote the need for non-religious pastoral support within organisations across the UK, making sure people have access to the care they need, when they need it.

 What do we want?